symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 {{< /panel >}}
 {{< /panelset >}}

-## Bayesian Inference
+## What is Bayesian Inference?

-Bayesian inference is basically the reversal of ones belief on the basis of evidence.
-To use Bayesian method we need to choose a prior distribution (this is what we believe about the parameters before evidence) for the parameters we want to estimate.
+Bayes typically refers to Thomas Bayes, an 18th-century British mathematician and theologian who developed Bayes' theorem, a fundamental concept in Bayesian inference.
+Bayes' theorem is a mathematical formula that describes the probability of an event based on prior knowledge or beliefs about the event and new evidence or data.
+Bayesian inference is a statistical approach that uses Bayes' theorem to update probabilities and make predictions based on new data or evidence

 ## Empirical Bayes

+Empirical Bayes is a statistical approach that combines frequentist and Bayesian methods to estimate the parameters of a statistical model.
+Empirical Bayes methods use a two-stage process to estimate parameters: first, they estimate the prior distribution of the parameters based on observed data, and then they use Bayesian methods to estimate the posterior distribution.

+The key idea behind empirical Bayes is to estimate the prior distribution of the parameters based on the same data that is used to estimate the parameters themselves.
+This approach is useful when there is not enough data to estimate the prior distribution independently, or when the prior distribution is too broad and uninformative.
+By using the observed data to estimate the prior distribution, the empirical Bayes approach can often provide more accurate parameter estimates than standard frequentist methods.

+Empirical Bayes methods have been widely used in many applications, including sports analytics, genomics, and economics.
+In sports analytics, empirical Bayes is used to estimate the performance of players based on their past performance and the performance of their opponents.
+In genomics, it is used to estimate the expression of genes based on DNA microarray data.
+In economics, it is used to estimate the impact of policies or programs on outcomes such as employment or income.

 ### Step 1: Prior Distribution

-The first step in Bayesian analysis is to choose a prior distribution.
-Since we are using empirical Bayes we will be taking our prior distribution from the data.
-Not a very Bayesian approach.
-I know, I know.
-Since I have a reasonable amount of data I decided to use empirical Bayes.
-This is what our model looks like:
+The initial stage of Bayesian analysis involves selecting a prior distribution, which, in the case of empirical Bayes, is derived from the data.
+While this approach may not adhere strictly to Bayesian principles, I opted for it as I had a substantial amount of data available.
+Thus, our model takes the form of:

 `$$Y\sim\mbox{Binomial} (Total\ Games\ Managed,\ X)$$`

 `$$X\sim\mbox{Beta}(\alpha,\ \beta)$$`

-`$$\alpha$$` and `$$\beta$$` are called "hyper parameters" of our model.
-To get the hyper parameters `$$\alpha$$` and `$$\beta$$` for our model we will be using the method of moments.
-The maximum likelihood estimation can also be used.
-The method of moments uses the mean and the variance of the data.
-The formula for the method of moments is:
+The "hyper parameters" of our model are denoted by `$$\alpha$$` and `$$\beta$$`.
+To determine these hyper parameters, we will employ the method of moments or maximum likelihood estimation.
+In this instance, we will be utilizing the method of moments, which involves calculating the mean and variance of the data.
+The formula for the method of moments is as follows:

 `$$\mu\ = mean(X)$$`
 `$$\sigma\ = var(X)$$`